Information Technology (IT) Support

 Verbally and nonverbally communicate technical information to members of a diverse team using collaboration tools.
 Implement strategies to support users with proper troubleshooting skills.

 Along with program-specific skills, students in all programs and at all credential levels learn six employer-valued transferable skills, or soft skills: critical thinking, digital fluency, information literacy, communication, diversity and teamwork, and ethics and professional responsibility.
 Learn to not only troubleshoot hardware and software, but also clearly explain the role of IT in supporting business needs and implement strategies within a diverse team.
 All six transferable skills are strategically embedded into your IT Support Certificate, further preparing you for your career.

 IT Support Specialist Certification Exams

 After completing your IT Support Certificate, you will be academically prepared to sit for the CompTIA A+ (Parts 1 and 2), CompTIA Network+ and Windows 10 MD-100 certification exams (some additional certification requirements prior to testing may be required).
-Rasmussen College will reimburse the exam fees of up to three certification exams to help make pursuing IT support certification more of a reality.
+Rasmussen University will reimburse the exam fees of up to three certification exams to help make pursuing IT support certification more of a reality.

 - CIS 153C